rh-writers/technical-writing-course-brno/README.md

 -----
 Learn the essentials of technical communication in IT in a semester-long course at the Faculty of Informatics, Masaryk university.
+**Disclaimer:** This is a pilot version of the full semester course.

 ## General information: